 Trainees can enrol in a wide range of first aid classes, including pet first aid.
 First aid training for common emergency situations, from cuts and scrapes to sprains and fractures.
 First aid classes will introduce you to the J-thrusts for choking victims and variations of it, among others.
 The video shows a short demo of what to do when an individual is choking, which will be covered in basic first aid training.

 Refresher courses or courses for renewal of expiring or near-expiry certificates are offered by Toronto First Aid.
 Successful completion of any training course will give trainees a certificate for first aid, CPR, and AED use, valid for three years.

 - This provider is the cheapest service provider in Toronto.
 No other training service provider offers more affordable prices.
 Rates are inclusive of certification, taxes, and St Mark James registration fees.

 - The training centers are clean, neat and well-maintained and provide the latest training equipment.
 Toronto First Aid is certainly devoted to offering the best teaching services.

 - Toronto First Aid is dedicated to providing the greatest number of programs with a wide variety of classes.
-Refresher courses are provided at least two times every week.
+Refresher / re-certification courses are provided at least two times every week.
 Toronto First Aid understands the need for numerous available classes.

 - Toronto First Aid offers customers convenient and comfortable registration.
 Applicants can sign up for a course by contacting the staff via electronic mail or telephone.
 Prospective trainees can also enroll for programs via on-line application forms.
 All class dates and times, locations, and costs can be found on the Toronto First Aid website.